detekoi/compact-chat-overlay/README.md

 ## Configuring the Overlay

-1. When first loaded, enter your Twitch channel name in the input field and click "Connect."
+1. When first loaded, you'll see a connection prompt where you can enter your Twitch channel name.
+2. Enter your channel name and click "Connect" to start displaying chat.
-2. Access settings by hovering over the chat window and clicking the gear icon (⚙️).
+3. Access settings by hovering over the chat window and clicking the gear icon (⚙️).
-3. Customize the appearance using the available options.
+4. Customize the appearance using the available options.
-4. Click "Save Settings" to apply your changes.
+5. Click "Save Settings" to apply your changes.

 **Important OBS Tip**: To access the settings while in OBS, right-click the browser source in your Sources list (or right-click directly on the overlay in the preview window) and select "Interact."
 This will open an interactive window where you can hover over the chat to reveal the settings gear icon.